 SDG 5.
 GENDER EQUALITY.
 Women algae farmers have been trained (more than 48% of the participants were women), women have been included in management and monitoring positions (as cluster leaders, as accountants) in the association and all its decision-making spaces.
 The inclusion of women producers guarantees their access to decent work, which benefits, economically and socially, the entire community.
 And it reduces gender discrimination.

 SDG 8.
 DECENT WORK AND ECONOMIC GROWTH.
-The project and the inclusive business strengthens the production and commercialization of algae at the municipal level, and promotes an economic activity that generates employment and can be developed and replicated inside and outside the municipality.
+The project and the inclusive business strengthens the production and commercialization of algae at the municipal level and promotes an economic activity that generates employment and can be developed and replicated inside and outside the municipality.

 SDG 17.
 PARTNERSHIPS FOR THE GOALS.
 In the development of the project, we have obtained the commitment and participation of the public and private sectors.
-These alliances has made it possible to carry out the project and achieve the proposed goals.
+These alliances have made it possible to carry out the project and achieve the proposed goals.

 CODESPA’s commitment to a more inclusive economy